julianpeeters/polynomial/docs/readme.md

 > - function types may not depend on just any value, but may, by exploiting Scala's subtyping of ADTs, depend on classes of values
 > - function types may not depend on just any type, but may, by exploiting Scala's match types, depend on types that abstract over arities
 >
->These constraints liberate a (full?) subcategory of Poly wherein multi-term
+>These constraints liberate a subcategory of Poly wherein multi-term
->polynomial lenses "fit" in a monomial lens, since the directions and positions
+>polynomial lenses "fit" within the shape of a monomial lens, as long as the
->of a given polynomial are themselves parameterized by a polynomial of an equal
->number of terms.
+>folliwing conditions are met:
+> - the positions and directions of the polynomial are related by an ADT
+> - the number of terms in the polynomial is equal to the number of members of the ADT
 >
 >For example, `Binomial` lens pameterized by `Option` has terms exponentiated
 >by `Some[A]` and `None.type`, such that it appears as a "dual-laned" monomial